0Lilymoon0/Intensive_Project_Snake_Game/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-When a red block is collected, the score goes up and the player gains an additional green block behind them to add to their character size.
+When a red block is collected, the score goes up.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-If the player hits their own "tail" (the additional green squares of their character after collecting red squares), or hits the border, they die.
+If the player hits the border, they die.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------